Senior Vice President and CHRO

 In 2018, Diane was named HR Executive of the Year by HR Executive, and was elected as Fellow of the National Academy of Human Resources (NAHR), the highest honor granted in the human resource profession.
 She serves on the board of directors of the HR Policy Association and the American Health Policy Institute.

-Diane earned a Bachelor of Arts with honours from Trinity College, University of Toronto, and a Masters degree in Industrial and Labor Relations from Cornell University.
-While she chose not to complete the degree, she also attended MIT as a PhD candidate at the Sloan School of Management.
-Diane lives in Ridgefield, Connecticut, and is married with two children.
+Diane joined IBM in 2002 from consulting firm Willis Towers Watson where she led the global pay and performance management practice.
+Diane earned a Bachelor of Arts with honors from Trinity College, University of Toronto, and a master’s degree in Industrial and Labor Relations from Cornell University.
+She is all but dissertated in the PhD program at the Sloan School of Management.